WeSpeakEnglish/STM32F030_MEASURE_ADC/README.md

 # STM32F030_MEASURE_ADC
-STM32F030 UART DMA TX (9600) values of all 16 ADC channels every 1 second.
+STM32F030 UART DMA TX (9600) values of all 16 ADC channels (ADC works with DMA also) every 1 second.
 Non blocking, NORTOS.
+CubeIDE
-CubeIDE FULL PROJECT ready to compile and your extention!
+FULL PROJECT ready to compile and your extention!
 	PC0     ------> ADC_IN10
     PC1     ------> ADC_IN11